WestpacCXTeam/Starter-Pack/README.md

 #### _Less_

-Try setting up your less that helps you not repeat anything across brands.
-We have supplied you with a couple less files (included in the less and angluar templates) that help you with that.
-In the `_CORE` folder you can setup all of your modules less files and reference only variables within those files.
+We have supplied you with a couple less files (included in the less and angluar templates).
-In the e.g. `_BOM/_less/_settings.less` file you can map those variables to a brand specific value.
+Use the `settings.less` files in each respective brand folder to add brand specific values like colors.
+That way you only have to change the setting files to apply the different brand styles.

 The compiled file can be referenced in your HTML with:

 ```HTML